kevinrroga/C/README.md

-This is a simple program in C done as lab exercise in university.
-This program is about a transportation company.
+These are  simple programs in C done as lab exercises in university.
+First  program is about a transportation company and the second is tic tac toe game.